zwxandy/resnet-pytorch-cifar-reproduction/README.md

-# Reproduce ResNet32 on CIFAR-10 in PyTorch
+# Reproduce ResNet32 on CIFAR-10 in PyTorch (Top-1 Accuracy = 92.45%)

+As we know, the official ResNet code (including timm) only provides models for ImageNet dataset with 4 stages.
+However, in the original ResNet paper (experiments part), only 3 stages are needed for CIFAR-10 dataset.
+If we directly run 4-stage ResNet on CIFAR-10, we unfortunately get ~88% top-1 accuracy (but 92.49% in ResNet paper).

 # How to run